 Before joining the Estipona Group, Jackie served as a marketing & communications manager for TrueBlue, Inc., a national, publicly traded blue-collar staffing company.
 While overseeing the external and internal marketing for CLP Resources, Inc. and PTS, the company’s skilled trades and industrial divisions, she helped the company navigate the recession and target different sectors, including renewable energy, so the company could continue to thrive and prosper.

-Jackie is serving on the board of the Cordillera International Film Festival, which was founded by the Cordillera Film Collective, a 501(c)3 charitable non-profit organization whose mission is to bring emerging, established and future filmmakers together with diverse audiences.
-She is also a recent addition to the board of directors for WIN, Northern Nevada’s largest and oldest professional networking and educational organization.
+An aspiring screenwriter, Jackie serves on the board of the Cordillera International Film Festival, which was founded by the Cordillera Film Collective, a 501(c)3 charitable non-profit organization with a mission to bring emerging, established and future filmmakers together with diverse audiences.
+She's on the planning committee for the Reno Women's March, which takes place every January.
+And she also serves on the board of directors for WIN, Northern Nevada’s largest and oldest professional networking and educational organization.

 She earned her accreditation in public relations (APR) in 2016, and served on the board of directors for the Public Relations Society of America Sierra Nevada Chapter for three years.
 She has also served on the boards of NCET and the local, regional and national board of the American Advertising Federation, as well as numerous local/regional non-profit and professional organizations, including the Unnamed Writers’ Group and the Nevada Recycling Coalition.